 James Isbester has been advising and representing clients in intellectual property and technology-related matters since 1987.
 Although his clients span the business world, most of his work is on behalf of high technology and medical device companies.

 Mr. Isbester has represented both plaintiffs and defendants in post-grant proceedings, jury trials, bench trials, various state and federal courts of appeal, and arbitrations.
 As a member of the Northern District of California's panel of court-appointed mediators, Mr. Isbester has conducted mediations in more than three dozen patent, trademark, copyright and trade secret disputes.
 In addition to his work in the courts, Mr. Isbester is active in advising clients in mergers, acquisitions, new product introductions, and initial public offerings.
 Mr. Isbester frequently assists his clients to avoid litigation through effective licensing efforts on behalf of both the IP owner and the licensee.

-Mr. Isbester was listed in The Best Lawyers in America® in 2022 and the five years immediately preceding for Intellectual Property Litigation.
+Mr. Isbester was listed in The Best Lawyers in America® in 2023 and the six years immediately preceding for Intellectual Property Litigation.
 He has been recognized as a Northern California "Super Lawyer" in the areas of Intellectual Property and Intellectual Property Litigation each year since 2006 by Super Lawyers magazine.
 Mr. Isbester was named a top patent practitioner in 2019, 2020 and 2021 by IAM Patent 1000 – The World's Leading Patent Practitioners and he is AV® rated by Martindale-Hubbell.*

 We defended Motorola against Fujifilm's assertion of five patents relating to digital cameras and the transmission of files through a cell phone.
 After summary judgment and a two week jury trial in San Francisco, Motorola prevailed on four of the five patents (proving two of the patents invalid and not infringed, one patent not infringed, and one patent invalid), and excluded willful infringement for injunctive relief.
 Through ex parte reexamination proceedings, we invalidated the fifth patent.
 The district court denied Fujifilm’s attempt to undo the jury’s verdict, and the case settled on appeal.
 Fujifilm Corporation v.
 Motorola Mobility LLC, No. 3:12-cv-3587 (N.D.
 Cal. filed July 10, 2012).